martinduke/draft-duke-shmoo-remote-meetings/draft-ietf-shmoo-cancel-meeting.md

 meeting.

 The IESG is discouraged from relying on a simple head count of expected meeting attendance.
-Even dramatically smaller events with large remote participation may be successful.
+Even dramatically smaller meetings with large remote participation may be successful.
 In addition to the LLC's estimate, the IESG might consider:

 * Are many working groups and research groups largely unaffected by the